samsja/dion/README.md

 python data/cached_fineweb10B.py 16
 ```

-Example with training a 160M model:
+Example for training a GPT-small model with Dion (replace 8 with the number of GPUs on your machine):
 ```bash
 torchrun --standalone --nproc_per_node=8 train.py --config configs/dion_160m.yaml
 ```